melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2/README.md

+QIIME2 regularly updates so links in tutorial will need to be checked and pointed to latest version.

-PR reviewers and advice: Clare Sloggett, Khalid Mahmood, Simon Gladman, Jessica Chung
+PR reviewers and advice: Gayle Philip

 Current slides: TBD